Business rates relief

 Reliefs and Exemptions

 There are a number of different reductions available.
 Below you will find the main reliefs we offer.
 If you think you qualify for any of the reliefs shown please download and complete the application form or contact the Business Rates office for assistance.
+Calls will cost you 2 pence per minute plus your phone company’s access charge.

 Types of relief